Image 1 - The spectacular view from the peak of Mt Namadgi

 If you are considering doing one of Namadgi National Parks toughest walks, do so with the upmost respect for this significant cultural Indigenous site.
 Shortly after completing this walk, I wrote these words, which I believe reflect my own experience of that trip, but also my own growing self-awareness of our local ancient historical cultural and spiritual landscape.

-As the clouds rolled by and the wind swept passed, bringing that icy chill that you get in these high area pf Namdgi, it felt like such a lonely spot, even though I was surrounded by the warmness and good nature of the walking group.
+As the clouds rolled by and the wind swept passed, bringing that icy chill that you get in these high areas of Namadgi, it felt like such a lonely spot, even though I was surrounded by the warmness and good nature of the walking group.
 In a way, the location felt surreal, significant and yes, spiritual.
-But, it also seemed one removed from our group, significant evidence of a past spiritual practice from a people who must have gone to great lengths to not only travel to this mountain top, but to recognise and maintain its significance and spiritual meaning to them.
+But, it also seemed one removed from our group, significant evidence of a past spiritual practice from a people who must have gone to great lengths to not only travel to this mountain top, but to recognise and maintain its significance and spiritual meaning over many thousands of years.

 Now, after thousands of years of culture, here was our small group visiting this sacred place.
 A relic of the past?
 Perhaps it should never have been interfered with.
 In a way, I felt like a trespasser and I really don’t hesitate to admit, I felt as if I should have gained permission to be there, that I needed the blessing of the Ngunnawal or perhaps the Ngarigo people, or both.